giacomomutti/TYpeSTeR/README.md

 # TYpeSTeR

-### 1. Map samples (optional)
+### Map samples (optional)

-If you don't already have the BAMs you can reproduce our analysis by running the snakemake pipeline in the pipeline folder.
+If you don't already have the mapped samples (in BAM format) you can reproduce our analysis by running the snakemake pipeline in the `pipeline` folder.

-You'll need the paired fastq files, a config file where to specify different directories and the reference genome and a json file where each sample is associated to a list of runs.
+You'll need the paired fastq files, a config file where to specify different output directories, the reference genome and a json file where each sample is associated to a list of runs.

 Check the example files in order to have an idea of what you may need.